Spreewald Germany Travel Guide

 Tailor your Spreewald trip to what interests you most.

 Backpacker's guide (approx. €50-80/day): Stay in budget guesthouses, hostels, or campsites.
 Self-cater with groceries; eat at affordable Imbiss booths or bakeries.
-Utilize mass transit and bicycle rentals.
+Utilize public transit and bicycle rentals.
 Opt for self-canoeing over guided punt tours.
 Focus on free activities like hiking and village exploration.

 For skating on ice on frozen canals, always check for official safety declarations before venturing onto the ice.